khui0/rock-paper-scissors/README.md

 # Rock Paper Scissors

-It is indeed rock paper scissors
+it is indeed rock paper scissors